Defxult/discordLevelingSystem/README.md

       * Index 2 is their name
       * Index 3 is their level
       * Index 4 is their XP
-      * Index 5 is their total xp
+      * Index 5 is their total XP
       * Can be an empty list if nothing is in the database
   * **Raises**
     * `DatabaseFileNotFound` - The database file was not found